Registration for the new round of the CSE will be open from 30th of October 2025!

-The “INCREASE CSA” app is free to download from all digital platforms and available in different languages.
-Citizens can exclusively register their participation via the app and use it to document all observations during the growing period.
+The INCREASE CSA app is free to download on all major platforms and available in multiple languages.
+Citizens can register directly through the app and use it throughout the growing season to log their observations and experiences.

 INCREASE officially receives the European Union Prize for Citizen Science 2024 at the Ars Electronica Festival